marina601/discover-malta/README.md

 ### Reset Password Page

-- When the user clicks on their reset password link, they are being redirected to reset password page
+- When the user clicks on their reset password link, they are being redirected to the reset password page
-- Where the form is asking them to create a new password and confirm password
+- Where the form is asking them to create a new password and confirm the password
-- Validation for the form is done in the back end, ensuring the 2 passwords match, and front end, setting the min-lenght for the password, which matches the orginal registration form.
+- Validation for the form is done in the back end, ensuring the 2 passwords match, and front end, setting the min-length for the password, which matches the original registration form.
 - If the passwords do not match the toast notification will display the error to the user
-- Once the form has been successfully submitted, toast notification will inform the user and redirect them to login page, where they can login to their account with their newly created password
+- Once the form has been successfully submitted, toast notification will inform the user and redirect them to the login page, where they can log in to their account with their newly created password

 ##### back to [content](#table-of-content)

 ### Logout

-- Any userwho clicks on "Logout" link from the navigation bar is automatically logged out and their session data cleared.
+- Any user who clicks on the "Logout" link from the navigation bar is automatically logged out and their session data cleared.
 They are taken to a "Home" page, toast notification informs the user they have been logged out.

 ##### back to [content](#table-of-content)